 She/Her

-Archana Mathew has eighteen years of experience mediating, litigating, and training related to labour and human rights law.
-Educated at McGill University and Osgoode Hall Law School, she was called to the Bar in 2005.
+Archana Mathew is a Mediator/Arbitrator.
+She recently completed the Arbitrator Development Program and has eighteen years of experience mediating, litigating, and training related to labour and human rights law.
+Educated at McGill University and Osgoode Hall Law School, she was called to the Ontario Bar in 2005.

-Archana worked in-house at the Ontario Public Service Employees Union, where she acted for employees in the public sector, including hospitals, large and small non-profit organizations, colleges, and universities.
-She also worked internally on policy development and organizational change initiatives, and oversaw complaints through all stages of mediation, investigation and appeal.
+Prior to becoming a neutral, Archana worked in-house at a leading union where she acted for employees in the public sector, including hospitals, large and small non-profit organizations, developmental services, colleges, and universities.
+She also worked internally on policy development and organizational change initiatives, and oversaw complaints through all stages of mediation, investigation, and appeal.

 Archana currently teaches “Rethinking Procedural Justice: Human Rights and Fairness in Adjudication” at Osgoode Hall Law School.
 She was a member of the Ontario Bar Association’s Section Executive, the Canadian Association of Labour Lawyers and worked on curriculum design with the Ontario Justice Education Network.